CaptainJack2491/chess_eval_ai/readme.md

 ## Steps
 - [x] Get data
 - [ ] Convert it into data which can be fed into a model
+    - [ ] The data for the model will be a matrix containing:
+        - [x] a [2x64] matrix of the the position of the black and white pieces
+        ### The following information will be included in the future versions
+        - [ ] whose turn it is
+        - [ ] Castetling rights
+        - [ ] En passant
+        - [ ] halfmove clock
+        - [ ] fullmove number
+    - [ ] evaluation of the board normalized between 0 and 1
 - [ ] Split the data into test and training
 - [ ] Create the model
 - [ ] Train the model